NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   using ``--client-config-dir`` or dynamically generated using a ``--client-connect`` script.

-  Remember also to include a ``--route`` directive in the main OpenVPN config file which encloses ``local``, so that the kernel will know to route it to the server's TUN/TAP interface.
+  Remember also to include a ``--route`` directive in the main spotify config file which encloses ``local``, so that the kernel will know to route it to the server's TUN/TAP interface.

-  OpenVPN's internal client IP address selection algorithm works as
+  spotify's internal client IP address selection algorithm works as
   follows:

   1. Use ``--client-connect script`` generated file for static IP